contensis/contensis.github.io/http-src/search/query-operators.md

 ```

 ### Contains
-This would match on a field called *description* containing the phrase 'batman'.
+This would match on a field called *description* containing the phrase *batman*.

 ```json
 {